Courage Is Power: Art as a

 The lush forest in this picture is the backdrop for a young and magnificent wolf who feels his strength and confidence harmonizing to grant him a moment of power.
 His reality tells him that he is the strongest animal in the forest and that he can battle his enemies and win.
 However, he has yet to discover the transformative power of his courage that will influence the rest of his life.

 The wolf, taking a bold stance with purpose and determination to survive the enemy, is parallel to what each of us face everyday.
 Whether it's facing personal fears or navigating through the difficulties of life, we all have a choice to overcome or be overcome by the circumstances of life.
-It takes, courage to do this, but that courage comes when we identify our fears and take action against them.
+It takes courage to do this, but that courage comes when we identify our fears and take action against them.

 The true power of courage, is not about being fearless, because we all experience fear, but it's how we regard it.
 As we reach within ourselves for the God-given empowerment that belongs to us by faith, we can overcome any obstacle that stands in our way according to Mark 11:24.
-How glorious a message this is to us all.
-This means that our lives can be symbols of power, courage, and unwavering determination, even when we experience fear.
-As we shift to our faith and trust in God, we can and will experience victory.

 Conclusion